-(UPDATE, Wednesday morning, 10:15: Coast Guard says it can’t confirm debris was from missing former Alaska health executive’s helicopter)
+UPDATE, Wednesday morning, 10:15: Coast Guard ends search for missing former Alaska health executive’s helicopter

 The Coast Guard found wreckage from near Kodiak Island and was searching Tuesday night for its pilot, recently resigned health care executive Andy Teuber.